Chargebacks Associated with Counterfeit Transactions

 Many chargebacks are the result of fraud.
 However, there are certain actions, or lack thereof, on the merchant’s part that can lead to disputes.

-Counterfeit transactions chargebacks are usually a combination of these two factors.
+Counterfeit transaction chargebacks are usually a combination of these two factors.
 There is a strong probability that both the shopper and merchant are at fault.

 What is a Counterfeit Transaction Chargeback?